-Percocet® and Percodan® are the brand names of two narcotic drugs that contain the opioid drug oxycodone (which is the main ingredient of OxyContin®).
+Percocet and Percodan are the brand names of two narcotic drugs that contain the opioid drug oxycodone (the main ingredient of OxyContin®).
 In addition to oxycodone, Percocet® contains acetaminophen, and Percodan® contains oxycodone and aspirin.
-Both drugs are used to treat moderate to severe pain, and both drugs are marketed by the Pennsylvania-based company Endo Pharmaceuticals.
+Both drugs treat moderate to severe pain.

-Due to the oxycodone ingredient, both Percocet® and Percodan® are strictly regulated as Schedule II drugs.
-Percocet® is in the FDA’s Pregnancy Category C whereas Percodan® is in Pregnancy Category B class of drugs.
+Due to the oxycodone ingredient, both Percocet® and Percodan® are Schedule II drugs.
+Percocet® is in the FDA’s Pregnancy Category C. Whereas Percodan® is in Pregnancy Category B class of drugs.

 As a Pregnancy Category C drug, it is unknown whether taking Percocet® during pregnancy increases a woman’s risk for delivering a baby with birth defects.
-Because there aren’t any studies on pregnant women and birth defects, doctors are advised to only prescribe Percocet® to pregnant women if the benefits of treatment outweigh the potential risk.
+With no studies on pregnant women and birth defects, only prescribe Percocet® to pregnant women if the benefits of treatment outweigh the potential risk.

-It has been shown that babies born to women who take Percocet ® during their pregnancies have a greater risk of breathing problems and suffering from addiction/withdrawal symptoms.
-If you are pregnant, thinking of becoming pregnant, or are breast feeding, tell your doctor before starting treatment with this medication.
+Babies born to women who take Percocet ® during their pregnancies have a greater risk of breathing problems and suffering from addiction/withdrawal symptoms.
+If you are pregnant, or are breast feeding, tell your doctor before treatment with this medication.

-The use of Percodan® for pain after surgery has largely been replaced by Percocet®, because the aspirin in Percodan ® inhibits the blood from clotting, and it can thus create post-operative bleeding.
-However, because of its use of acetaminophen, Percocet ® is one of several drugs that is implicated in the hundreds of acetaminophen deaths each year in the U.S., and in 2009 the FDA called for stricter regulation of Percocet ® sales to counteract this alarming trend.
+The use of Percocet ® for pain after surgery has largely replaced Percodan ®.
+Because the aspirin in Percodan ® inhibits the blood from clotting, and it can thus create post-operative bleeding.
+However, because of its use of acetaminophen, Percocet ® is one of several drugs implicated in the hundreds of acetaminophen deaths each year in the U.S. In 2009 the FDA called for stricter regulation of Percocet ® sales to counteract this alarming trend.

-In fact, a federal advisory panel voted in 2009 to recommend a ban on Percocet®(and Vicodin®) because the acetaminophen in these drugs can cause serious liver damage.
-In July 2012, the FDA was petitioned to limit the overuse of painkillers, including Percocet®, in light of the abuse, injuries and deaths linked to these drugs.
+In fact, a federal advisory panel voted in 2009 to recommend a ban on Percocet®(and Vicodin®).
+Because the acetaminophen in these drugs can cause serious liver damage.
+July 2012, the FDA limits the overuse of painkillers, including Percocet®.
+In light of the abuse, injuries and deaths linked to these drugs.

 Don’t Delay!
 Call Clay!

-If you or someone you love has been injured or killed by a dangerous drug, don’t delay!
+If you or someone you love has injuries due to a dangerous drug, Don’t delay!
 Call Clay!
 Our initial consultation is FREE!
 Our experienced staff members are here to help.